algolia/algoliasearch-laravel/README.md

 By default the Algolia package will fetch the **loaded** relationships.

-If you want to index records that didn't yet load any relations you can do it by loading them in the ```getAlgoliaRecord``` that you can create in your model.
+If you want to index records that haven't yet loaded any relations, you can do it by loading them in the ```getAlgoliaRecord``` that you can create in your model.

 It will look like: